Title: SBL Logo - Description: SBL Logo

 Biography

-Dr. Pak Kin Wong is a Professor of Biomedical Engineering, Mechanical Title: Dr. Wong - Description: Picture of Dr. WongEngineering, and Surgery and the director of BME MS programs at the Pennsylvania State University.
+Dr. Pak Kin Wong is a Professor of Biomedical Engineering, Mechanical Title: Dr. Wong - Description: Picture of Dr. WongEngineering, and Surgery, and the director of BME MS programs at the Pennsylvania State University.
 Dr. Wong joined Penn State as a Professor through the Dean’s Frontier Faculty search at the College of Engineering in 2015.
-Prior to Penn State, Dr. Wong was an Associate Professor in the Department of Aerospace and Mechanical Engineering, Biomedical Engineering GIDP, the Southwest Environmental Health Sciences Center, and the Bio5 Institute at the University of Arizona.
+Before joining Penn State, Dr. Wong was an Associate Professor in the Department of Aerospace and Mechanical Engineering, Biomedical Engineering GIDP, the Southwest Environmental Health Sciences Center, and the Bio5 Institute at the University of Arizona.
 He received his PhD from the University of California, Los Angeles in 2005.
-He has published over 100 peer-reviewed journal articles across multiple disciplines, including Nature Biomedical Engineering, Science Advances, Nature Reviews Cancer, Nature Communications, and Proceedings of National Academy of Sciences.
+He has published over 130 peer-reviewed journal articles across multiple disciplines, including Nature Biomedical Engineering, Science Advances, Nature Reviews Cancer, Nature Communications, Nature Reviews Bioengineering, and Proceedings of National Academy of Sciences.

-Dr. Wong’s research focuses on novel technologies for studying collective cancer invasion, rapid clinical diagnosis, and characterization of immune-microbiota interactions.
-He has pioneered single cell biosensing techniques and microfluidic devices for disease diagnostics and modeling.
-His laboratory has also developed data driven and artificial intelligence (AI) based workflows for biomedical analysis.
-For instance, his team has elucidated the formation of invasive leader cells is dynamically regulated by Dll4-Notch1 signaling and intercellular tension and has developed novel techniques for rapid infectious disease diagnostics.
+Dr. Wong’s research focuses on developing novel technologies for precision medicine, including cancer invasiveness assessment, rapid bacterial pathogen and microbiota characterization, and personalized immunotherapy.
+He has pioneered single cell biosensing techniques and microfluidic devices for disease diagnostics and modeling, while also advancing data-driven and artificial intelligence (AI)-based workflows for biomedical analysis.
+For instance, his team has identified that the formation of invasive leader cells is dynamically regulated by Dll4-Notch1 signaling and intercellular tension.
+They have also developed novel techniques for rapid microbial profiling.
 In collaboration with his industrial and clinical partners, Dr. Wong has established multiple single cell antimicrobial susceptibility testing and pathogen identification systems toward health, hygiene, and defense applications.
-These techniques have been adopting in various pre-clinical and clinical studies globally.
+These techniques have been adopted in various pre-clinical and clinical studies globally.

 Selected honors and awards